cdxsystems/public-test-repo/plantuml-github-app/test.md

+## Description
+This page is the test page to validate the rendering capability of the PlantUML GitHub App.

 The below flows for rendering with the plantuml github app are as follows:

 `GitHub Camo → wrapper (/proxy) → GitHub raw/API → PlantUML (/png) → wrapper → Camo → browser`